aave/aip/content/aips/PROTOCOL_UPGRADE_3_0_1.md

 ## Motivation

-Aave v3 Ethereum has been activated via Aave governance 2 weeks ago.
+Aave v3 Ethereum has been activated via Aave governance at the end of january.
 But in reality, as described [HERE](https://governance.aave.com/t/bgd-aave-v3-ethereum-new-deployment-vs-aave-v2-upgrade/9990/13), the smart contracts on Ethereum are a slightly improved version of v3, the so-called v3.0.1.

 In an ecosystem like Aave, with liquidity pool instances spread across multiple networks, it is fundamental to try to keep version consistency, which is not the case at moment, with Polygon, Avalanche, Optimism, Arbitrum, Fantom, and Harmony running still on v3.0.0.